avalon60/OraTAPI/README.md

 4. Ensure access to an Oracle database and configure your `TNS` entries or connection settings.
 You should test your connection to the database via SQLcl or SQL Developer, before attempting with OraTAPI.

+NOTES:
 If you are on Windows and have Git Bash installed, the Linux/macOS instructions should also work in a Git Bash terminal.
 OraTAPI can be used via Powershell or Git Bash.

+As an alternative to downloading the OraTAPI-X.Y.Z.tar.gz, you can download the OraTAPI-X.Y.Z.zip file, and install from that.

 ---